theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube.md

 ### Xtract Cube - Functions Overview

-The window “Xtract Cube” consists out of two subsections and several buttons:
+The main window of the BW Cube component consists of two subsections and several buttons:

 - Cube or Query
 - Preview